Real Estate Trust vs LLC (What’s The Difference?)

 An LLC is a business entity that offers personal protection to its members while allowing flexibility in management and taxation.

-When using an LLC for real estate investments, each property is held under the company's name, separating the investor's personal assets from those of the business.
+When used LLC for our real estate investments, each property was held under the company's name, separating the investor's personal assets from those of the business.

 In case of financial liabilities or legal disputes, the personal assets of the LLC's members are generally protected.